TGAC/eisca/docs/usage.md

    - Merging/integration of samples
 3. **tertiary phase** inculdes analyses:
    - Cell type annotation
+   - Cell type annotation with scvi-tools
    - Differential expression analysis
+   - Differential expression analysis with scvi-tools
    - Trajectory & pseudotime analysis (To be implemented)
    - Other downstream analyses (To be implemented)